AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 Non-linear representation and High Dynamic Range
 ================================================

-OpenEXR images are also *linear-light*: the numbers in the image are directly proportional to the amount of light they represent.
-So, a pixel which stores a value of 1000 represents one thousand times more light than a pixel with a value
+OpenEXR images are also intended to be *linear-light*: the numbers in the image are directly proportional to the amount of light they represent.
+So, a pixel which stores a value of 1000 represents one thousand times more light than a pixel with a value 1.
+This makes computation much faster and more accurate.
-1. This makes computation much faster and more accurate.
 Generally, output-referred images do not store linear values.
 The eye is less sensitive to small changes in bright objects than to changes in dark ones.
 A change in image intensity between 0.1 and 0.2
 `nits <https://en.wikipedia.org/wiki/Candela_per_square_metre>`_
 on a display is far more apparent than a change between 75 and 80 nits even though it's 50 times smaller.
 Display encoded images therefore concentrate